 I looked online and found a few trackers but none really worked for me.
 So, I made my own monthly tracker with what I think will benefit me the most.

 If you are interested in tracking your migraines, click here to download your own monthly migraine tracker.
+You can also find this and other printables under the “Freebies” tab on the top of the blog.

 I’m going to start tracking mine in July.
 Since it is the summer and really hot here in the South, I should have my fair share of migraines.
 I am really interested to see my results.